1. Previous: Chapter 15

 class GiantSchnauzer(name: String) : Schnauzer(name, "Ruuuuffff!")

-…but it allows you to create an unlimited number of instances.
+However, we can still create an unlimited number of instances.

 // No limit on how many Schnauzer instances you can create: